Why, when, and how would I make a Section 83(b) election?

 You also pay taxes at the time of your Section 83(b) election.
 Before you make the election, it's important to understand both the risks and the situations when it might be beneficial.
 Your company will have some type of procedure for collecting the withholding taxes.
 The income you recognize at grant, and the withholding, should appear on your IRS Form W-2.

-Given the risk of the election, a survey by the National Association of Stock Plan Professionals found that 16% of the responding companies discourage the Section 83(b) election, and 15% actually prohibit it.
+Given the risk of the election, a survey by the National Association of Stock Plan Professionals found that 16% of the responding companies discourage the Section 83(b) election for restricted stock grants, and 15% actually prohibit it.
 The same survey also found that 26% of companies will help an employee with a Section 83(b) election, and 52% provide employees with information about the election.

 When To File